 Food Intolerance Testing

-Using the BER machine to test for Food Intolerances
+Using muscle testing to test for Food Intolerances

 Allergy or Intolerance?